AlexIIL/rfcs/rfc/0000-dependency-downloading.md

 It is recommened that mods use the latest hash version supported by the JVM they they depend on (so `SHA3` based algorithms for java 9 and up, `SHA2` algorithms for java 8).

 It's not recommened for mods to include multiple hashes of the same type - for example including `SHA3-224` and `SHA3-256` is considered to be useless.

+Including multiple different hashes is probably a good idea, but we'll need to look into whether this really matters later on.

 ##### The `metadata` field